Shaik-Zuher/Time_Trend/README.md

 ## 1.Clone Repositoy or Download Zip file

-If zip file downloaded extract them.
+Fork repository and donwload zip file

 OR